Cody Campbell (businessman): Business career

-Campbell began his business career while still a student at Texas Tech, founding a small real estate company with his childhood friend, football teammate, and future Double Eagle co-founder John Sellers.After Campbell's football career, he re-entered the real estate space and took a position with Paul Kite's company in Indianapolis, Indiana.
+Campbell began his business career while still a student at Texas Tech, founding a small real estate company with his childhood friend, football teammate, and future Double Eagle co-founder John Sellers.After his football career, Campbell re-entered the real estate space and took a position with Paul Kite's company in Indianapolis, Indiana.

 In 2008, Campbell partnered with Sellers to pursue opportunities in the oilfield.
-Starting as the two sole employees, Campbell and Sellers began acquiring oil and gas assets in the Haynesville Shale, the Eagle Ford Shale, and the Permian Basin areas.
+Starting as the only employees, the two began acquiring oil and gas assets in the Haynesville Shale, the Eagle Ford Shale, and the Permian Basin areas.
 The duo named their company “Double Eagle” in homage to the hometown high school mascot.
 Over time, the pair built an operating team, and began drilling their own wells, eventually moving into highly technical horizontal drilling.

 Campbell and Sellers joined forces with Apollo Global Management in 2013 to pursue opportunities in the Anadarko and Ardmore Basins of Oklahoma, while maintaining their operations in other basins.
 This joint venture with Apollo, called Double Eagle Energy Holdings, was sold to Aubrey McClendon's American Energy Non-Op in November 2014.

 In 2015, Sellers and Campbell formed Double Eagle Energy Holdings II.
 The company was sold to Parsley Energy in 2017.

 Following the sale of Double Eagle Energy Holdings II, Sellers and Campbell formed Double Eagle Energy Holdings III in the Midland Basin.

 The pair merged their company with FourPoint Energy to create Double Point Energy in 2018, which sold to Pioneer Natural Resources in April 2021.

-In 2022, Campbell and Sellers subsequently formed Double Eagle Energy Holding IV, this time in partnership with Encap Energy Capital.The company accumulated a large acreage position once again in the Midland Basin before selling to Diamondback Natural Resources in February 2025.
+In 2022, Campbell and Sellers subsequently formed Double Eagle Energy Holding IV, this time in partnership with Encap Energy Capital.
+The company accumulated a large acreage position once again in the Midland Basin before selling to Diamondback Natural Resources in February 2025.

 In addition to Double Eagle, Sellers and Campbell are also CEOs and co-founders of Tumbleweed Royalty, which is a large mineral and royalty acquisition company that operates across the United States.
 Tumbleweed Royalty IV was sold to Viper Energy Inc. in September 2024.

 Texas Tech University

-Governor Greg Abbott appointed Campbell to the Texas Tech System Board of Regents in 2021,and he was elected Chairman of the Board in 2025.
+Governor Greg Abbott appointed Campbell to the Texas Tech System Board of Regents in 2021, and he was elected Chairman of the Board in 2025.

-Campbell helped fund a renovation of Texas Tech’s athletic facilities.The football field at Jones AT&T stadium was named “Cody Campbell Field” in his honor.
+Campbell helped fund a renovation of Texas Tech’s athletic facilities.
+The football field at Galaxy Stadium was named “Cody Campbell Field” in his honor.
 Campbell, along with John Sellers, founded Texas Tech’s Name Image and Likeness (NIL) Collective, the Matador Club.

 Campbell was named the Texas Tech Rawls College of Business Distinguished Alumnus in 2019.

 Personal life

 Campbell is married to Tara Campbell.
 The couple met while students at Texas Tech and have four children together.

-Additionally, Campbell is involved in service to several organizations, including serving on the Board of Directors for the Texas Public Policy Foundation, and was a board member and is a Distinguished Fellow at the America First Policy Institute.
-Campbell also serves on the Board of Trustees of All Saints Episcopal School of Fort Worth.
+Campbell is on the board of directors of the Texas Public Policy Foundation and was a board member and is a distinguished fellow at the America First Policy Institute.
+Campbell also serves on the board of trustees of All Saints' Episcopal School of Fort Worth.